 The Price.
 The WSMs cost less than $500 but cook better than most smokers in the $1,000-$2,000 price range.
 When it comes to paying for performance a WSM is a steal.

 What I Don’t Like About WSM Smokers

 If you haven’t used a WSM before then watch this video from Weber.
 It will help you understand what I think are the biggest issues with these smokers.

 Moving: The WSM is a three piece cooker that has to be taken apart to move it from one place to another.
 I kept mine in the garage but had a spot in my yard where I used it.
 It would always take at least three trips to move the smoker to the yard.
 It would often take four trips because I would drop a grate or the water pan.
 Then, after cooking, you have to break everything down and move it in pieces back to the garage.
 It isn’t hard to move the smoker, just tedious.

 Dumping Ashes: There is not an ash removal system on a WSM.
 When you are done cooking and the coals are extinguished you need to pick up the bottom section and dump out the ashes.
 I always ended up creating an ash cloud and snorting up a nose full of dust.
 Again, not that big of a deal but it got annoying.

-The Water Pan: One of the most debated question in the WSM world is, “How do you use the water pan?”
+The Water Pan: One of the most debated questions in the WSM world is, “How do you use the water pan?”
 Some people say that it serves to add moisture to your meat or that the humidity it creates helps with bark formation.
 Other folks say that it only asks as a giant heat sink to keep temperatures stable.
-The folks that think it is a heat sink will fill the pan with sand or a large Terracotta saucer.
+The folks that think it is a heat sink will fill the pan with sand or a large terra cotta saucer.